 To view the latest policy information, please visit the Policy section at UHCprovider.com/Policies.

-If you have questions about the notification/prior authorization process, about using the online tools, or want to complete the notification/prior authorization process over the phone please call 800-377-8809, 7 a.m. to 7 p.m., Monday – Friday.
+If you have questions about the notification/prior authorization process, about using the online tools, or want to complete the notification/prior authorization process over the phone call us at 800-377-8809.
+Representatives are available Monday - Friday from 7 a.m. to 7 p.m.